-It would be great if we could shower all of our loved ones in gold coins, Armani suits, and high-powered sex machines, but let’s face it: We don’t have that kind of cash right now.
+It would be great if we could shower all of our loved ones in gold coins, Louis XIII, and high-tech sex machines, but let’s face it: We don’t have that kind of cash right now.
 (All of our money is currently invested in Grateful Dead aprons and Shrek butt plugs.)
-While we’ll definitely be dropping some coin on a few lucky peeps in our lives, most of the presents we’ll be gifting our friends and extended family will either be homemade trinkets (see: macaroni necklace; coupon for one hug), or—more likely—they’ll be stuff that won’t break the bank.
+While we’ll definitely be dropping some coin on a few lucky peeps in our lives, most of the presents we’ll be gifting our friends and extended family will either be homemade trinkets (see: macaroni necklace; coupon for one hug), or—more likely—be stuff that is thoughtfully selected, but won’t break the bank.

 You don’t have to shell out last week’s paycheck to get someone a great, thoughtful gift—there are plenty of sick-and-tight, unique presents that cost less than 50 bucks.
-Perhaps your special someone (well, medium-special someone) is interested in a laptop sleeve that’s cozy enough to sleep in, a shroomy beanie, or a top-notch paella pan?
+Perhaps your extra-special someone (well, medium-special someone) is interested in a tomato-scented candle, a shroomy beanie, or an affordable pair of AirPod alternatives?
 We’ve got options for whatever they’re into—so read on and check out our short list of the best gifts under $50.

 Food and Cookware Gifts Under $50

 A trippy serving set